-1.10 Operator Login
+1.11 Operator Login

-After the initial power-up, a CLIA-Waived operator can login to have access to all the assigned functions of the meter.
+After initial power up, an operator can login to have access to all the assigned functions of the meter.
 To login, proceed as follows:

 - 1. From the Home screen, press the Login soft key at the bottom middle of the screen. - 2.
-The Enter Operator ID screen displays. - To enter alphanumeric ID's, press the ABC soft key on the touchscreen keypad.
+The Enter Operator ID screen displays. - a.
+To enter alphanumeric ID's, press the ABC soft key on the touchscreen keypad.
 An alphanumeric keypad will display. - b.
-To return to the numeric keypad, press the '123' soft key. - c.
+To return to numeric keypad, press the 0-9 soft key. - c.
 To use the barcode scanner, press the Scan soft key on the Enter Operator ID screen.

-NOTE: When an invalid ID is entered, the screen displays the invalid ID number with the message "is not a valid ID Try again."
+NOTE: When an invalid ID is entered, the screen displays the invalid ID number with a message "is not a valid ID Try again."

-3. Press the Accept soft key at the bottom of the screen.
+3. Press the Accept soft key at the bottom of the screen..